 This error message is one of the most common issues among Twitch users right now and it occurs in different variations.

-Twitch games tab not loading Twitch mods tab could not load plugins
+The Games tab not loading Mod tab not loading (including unable to load plugins as well)

-- Why does the ‘Mods’ Tab don’t Load on Twitch? – Reasons
+- Why does this issue occur? – Reasons

 - An outdated Java version or the uninstalled Java SE Runtime Environment might be the reason for the occurrence of this issue.